Mario Mereghetti

-Mario Mereghetti (born May 3, 1938 in Ossona, Italy) is retired Italian professional football player who played as a central midfielder.
+Mario Mereghetti (born 3 May 1938 in Ossona, Italy) is a retired Italian professional football player who played as a central midfielder.

 Mereghetti began his career at Inter Milan, but after limited outings spent a season with Udinese in which he was a regular during the 1960-61 season.
 He returned to Inter for another season, but he moved on to Atalanta where he spent four seasons.
 He also played for Lazio, Varese and Lecco.

 He returned to work at Inter after finishing his playing career.